-I’ve been working in the ‘Web World’ since 2001 after graduating from the University of Bradford with a BSc in Electronic Imaging & Media Communications.
-The course title is a bit of a mouthful but essentially it was a combined arts & science degree covering aspects of TV/Video/Music production, Photography, Graphic & Web design, 3D animation, Film Studies, Marketing etc.
+I’ve been working in Web/Interactive roles since graduating in 2001 from the University of Bradford with a BSc in Electronic Imaging & Media Communications (First Class).
+The course title is a bit of a mouthful but essentially it was a combined arts & science degree covering aspects of TV/Video/Music Production, Photography, Graphic & Web design, 3D animation, Film Studies, and Marketing.

-My first web role was with BBC Worldwide interactive Learning in Milton Keynes where I cut my teeth working on bespoke micro-sites for the Open Universities’ TV output at the time (We’re talking table based websites here).
+My first web role was with BBC Worldwide interactive Learning in Milton Keynes where I cut my teeth working on bespoke micro-sites for the Open Universities’ TV output at the time (We’re talking table-based websites here).
 I also worked on some large scale Flash interactive sites for the OU as well as NCSL (The National College for School Leadership).

 Following my time at Ebuyer I took on the role of Group Ecommerce Design Manager & UX Design Lead for CPP Group Plc in York.
-My work at CPP was very much focussed on creating the most engaging experiences possible through it’s digital channels, whether that was via a mobile device, desktop or through the ever increasing number of social media channels.
+My work at CPP was very much focussed on creating the most engaging experiences possible through its digital channels, whether that was via a mobile device, desktop or through the ever-increasing number of social media channels.

 Since 2014, I have been working as a Senior UX Designer for IBM in York working on their Planning Analytics and leading a team of incredibly talented designers in Canada and the US.